Verified Mark Certificate Q&A

 BIMI stands for Brand Indicators for Message Identification.
 It’s a standard that attaches your brand’s logo to your authenticated email messages.
 With this simple, visual verification, recipients can recognize and trust the messages you send, and it also increases their deliverability.
 BIMI was in part developed to provide a powerful incentive for brands to adopt DMARC.
 Simply put, BIMI is the technology required for rendering the logo.

 VMC is a certificate that validates and guarantees that an organization has the right to use a logotype.

 DMARC is an abbreviation for “Domain-Based Message Authentication, Reporting & Conformance”, which is a protocol that uses SPF and DKIM to determine the authenticity of an email message.
 This provides a tool for senders to prevent and monitor the misuse of their domain names.
 The policy validates the authenticity of the sender’s identity and then opts whether the email client should accept or reject the message.

 How does the procedure work?

 When ordering a VMC certificate, DigiCert validates the organization using the same procedure as for an Extended Validation Certificate.
-Digicert also makes inquiries about the figurative mark with the relevant trademark authority to ensure the rights to use the logo.
+Digicert also makes inquiries about the figurative/word mark with the relevant trademark authority to ensure the rights to use the logo.

-No, at present you can only use registered figurative marks whose validity can be verified by intellectual property authorities that are affiliated with VMC.
+No, at present you can only use registered figurative/word marks whose validity can be verified by intellectual property authorities that are affiliated with VMC.
 The Swedish Patent and Registration Office (PRV) is not yet affiliated with VMC.
 The currently affiliated intellectual property authorities are the United States Patent and Trademark Office (USPTO), Canadian Intellectual Property Office, European Union Intellectual Property Office, UK Intellectual Property Office, Deutsches Patent- und Markenamt, Japan Trademark Office, IP Australia.

 We only own rights to a word mark, can we use that?